StromNoNo/HY-WorldPlay/README_zh.md

 @inproceedings{wang2025compass,
-  title={WorldCompass: Reinforcement Learning for Long-Horizon World Models}, author={Wang, Zehan and Wang, Tengfei and Zhang, Haiyu and Sun, Wenqiang and Wu, Junta and Wang, Haoyuan and Wang, Zhenwei and Zhao, Hengshuang and Guo, Chunchao and Zhao, Zhou}, journal = {arXiv preprint}, year = 2025
+  title={WorldCompass: Reinforcement Learning for Long-Horizon World Models}, author={Zehan Wang and Tengfei Wang and Haiyu Zhang and Wenqiang Sun and Junta Wu and Haoyuan Wang and Zhenwei Wang and Hengshuang Zhao and Chunchao Guo and Zhou Zhao}, journal = {arXiv preprint}, year = 2025
 }